Uses: Utility – eggs. Sex-linked hybrids

 Photo: Rhode Island Red Bantam Male at the Federation show 2012.
 Owned by Jim Benson.

-Rhode Island Red hens will lay a good number of large light brown eggs which has made them the most popular choice in the UK and Europe to use in hybrid crosses for commercial egg production.
+Rhode Island Red hens will lay a good number of large light brown eggs, making them the most popular choice in the UK and Europe to use in hybrid crosses for commercial egg production.

-Rhode Island Red hens are generally very placid and easily tamed, but some strains of the male can be quite aggressive.
-If more than one cockerel is kept, they are better in a free range environment where they have plenty of space.
+Rhode Island Red hens are generally very placid and easily tamed, but some male strains can be quite aggressive.
+If more than one cockerel is kept, they are better in a free-range environment with plenty of space.

 - UK: The Rhode Island Red Club – Contact Mr N. Steer.
 Tel 01364 72394